reshuttle/reshuttle/src/pages/posts/graphql-authentication.md

 Now, we're using the middlewares that we require from `middleware.js`.
 In the context function, First, we check if the client pass the token through the **request headers**.
 If the user pass the token, we extract the token to get the `id` of the user.
 Finally, we return the `userId` which we use in our middleware function.

+## Testing out our server

-Let's test if our middewares works.
+Let's test if our server works.

 **If you access secret without token.
 The server will throw an error:**